-The Learning Disabilities Program is designed to help students who have average or above average potential for learning and who exhibit significant difficulties in at least one academic area.
-The expected goal of participation in the program is to enable the student to successfully complete college courses.
+The Learning Disability services are designed to help students who have average or above average potential for learning and who exhibit significant difficulties in at least one academic area.
+Our goal is to enable students to successfully complete college courses.
 Evaluation and individual educational plans are provided.
 For information, call 714-564-6264 or visit U-103 at Santa Ana College.